serkanbaysak/Visual-Studio-C-Programming/README.md

 + Visual Studio does not compile the .c code which can also seen in attachment.

-+ Visual studio IDE does not working when I was try the .c file extension.
++ Visual studio IDE does not working when I was try with .c file extension.

 + ![Compile file](2021-01-17.png)
+(\n)

 ## the photos with zoom..
 + ![Compile file](2021-01-17_1.png)